 A Canada where the sacrifices and successes of past generations are cherished and built upon; where citizens value each other for their character and merit; and where open inquiry and free expression are prized as the best path to a flourishing future for all.

-We champion reason, democracy, and civilization so that future generations can participate in a free, flourishing Canada.
+We champion reason, democracy, and civilization so that all can participate in a free, flourishing Canada.

 Ideas—what people believe—come first in any change for ill or good.
 We will challenge ideas and policies where in error and buttress ideas anchored in reality and excellence.